ZEN-universe/ZEN-garden/docs/files/tutorial/08_operation_only.rst

 Running Operational Scenarios
 -----------------------------

-The `zen-operation` wrapper requires that you first run the original model and have the model results available.
-This can be done using the standard zen-garden commands, as described in the section on :ref:`running a model:<running.running>`:
+The ``zen-operation`` wrapper requires that you first run the original model and have the model results available.
+This can be done using the standard ZEN-garden commands, as described in the section on :ref:`running a model:<running.running>`:

 .. code:: shell